An Adversarial Approach to Structural Estimation: Adversarial Estimation Framework

-The choice of the sieve of discriminators $\mathcal{D}_n$ gives rise to a few special cases of the estimator.
-First, if we ignore the maximization and directly use use the oracle discriminator $D_\theta$ in (\ref{main_estim}), the cross\hyp{}entropy loss equals twice the sample Jensen--Shannon divergence between $\{X_i\}$ and $\{X_{i,\theta}\}$.
-Taking the first\hyp{}order condition with respect to $\theta$ reveals that its minimizer matches the scores of the actual and simulated observations; therefore, the resulting adversarial estimator becomes efficient under correct specification and $n/m\to 0$.
+The choice of $\mathcal{D}_n$ gives rise to a few special cases.
+First, if we use the oracle discriminator $D_\theta$ in lieu of maximization, the resulting estimator for $\theta$ becomes efficient under correct specification and $m\gg n$ \citep[Proposition 1]{kmp2021}.
+In the normal location model, we see that as $m\to\infty$, the oracle estimator solves